📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 The objectives of this project are to optimise all new elements of the "micro-CT 2.0" individually, combine them in an optimally integrated fashion, apply them to significant biomedical problems and assess the improvements over existing technology.

-Objective 3 Optimise acquisition modality and spatial resolution - select optimal phase-based imaging method and couple it with resolution enhancement scheme.
+3) Optimise acquisition modality and spatial resolution - select optimal phase-based imaging method and couple it with resolution enhancement scheme.

-Objective 5 Quantitatively assess advantages over existing technology.
+5) Quantitatively assess advantages over existing technology.

 3) Novelty of Research Methodology

 This will revolutionise the use of micro-CT in biomedical research as it will allow studies that are currently impossible.
 Biomedical research is largely based on optical microscopy methods which have limited penetration depth and field of view; the outcome of this research will allow extracting the same information from entire organs in a truly three-dimensional fashion.
 It will be picked up by academic and industrial communities alike, leading to next-generation CT scans and ultimately to in vivo translation.
-This project will generate a radically new imaging modality with huge potential.
-There is also significant overlap with image acquisition, image reconstruction, image analysis.

-4) Alignment to EPSRC's strategies and research areas
+4) Alignment to EPSRC's research areas

-- We will develop radically new approaches to imaging and image analysis
+The physical and mathematical sciences powerhouse - we'll develop radically new approaches to imaging and image analysis

-- We will create a step change in imaging technology
+Frontiers in engineering and technology - we will create a step change in imaging technology

-- Application of the above technology will have significant impact on health and healthcare
+Transforming health and healthcare - application of the above technology will have significant impact on health and healthcare

-Ensuring an effective ecosystem for engineering and physical sciences
+Ensuring an effective ecosystem for engineering and physical sciences - we foster collaboration between researchers from the life & physical sciences

 The main industrial collaborator is Nikon, other collaborators are the Crick Institute and the Institute of Child Health.